Dancehall: Anti-gay lyrics

 After the popularizing of Buju Banton's dancehall song "Boom Bye Bye" in the early 1990s, dancehall music came under criticism from international organizations and individuals over anti-gay lyrics.
 In some cases, dancehall artists whose music featured anti-gay lyrics have had their concerts cancelled.
 Various singers were investigated by international law enforcement agencies such as Scotland Yard, on the grounds that the lyrics incited the audience to assault gay people.
 For example, Buju Banton's 1993 hit "Boom Bye Bye" advocates the violent assaults and murders of gay people.
-Another example, T.O.K.'s song "Chi Chi Man" which advocates the killing of gay men and women.
+Another example, T.O.K.'s song "Chi Chi Man," advocates the killing of gay men and women.

-Some of the affected singers believed that legal or commercial sanctions were an attack against freedom of speech and were affected by anti-Black attitudes in the music industry internationally.
-Many artists have over time apologized for their mistreatment of LGBTQ+ communities, particularly in Jamaica, and agreed to not use anti-gay lyrics nor continue to perform or profit off their previously anti-gay music.
+Some of the affected singers believed that legal or commercial sanctions were an attack against freedom of speech, often blaming racism, claiming that the response to their lyrics resulted from anti-black attitudes in the international music industry.
+However, many artists have over time apologized for their mistreatment of LGBTQ+ communities, particularly in Jamaica, and agreed to not use anti-gay lyrics nor continue to perform or profit off their previously anti-gay music.
 "Stop Murder Music" is/was a movement against homophobia in dancehall music.
 This movement actively targeted homophobia in dancehall music and was partially initiated by a controversial UK based group OutRage! and supported by the Black Gay Men's Advisory Group (UK based) and J-Flag (Jamaica based).
 It led to some dancehall artists signing the Reggae Compassionate Act.
 Dancehall artist Mista Majah P has created dancehall music more recently that celebrates and advocates for LGBTQ+ people.

 Some artists agreed not to use anti-gay lyrics during their concerts in certain countries internationally because their concerts kept being protested and cancelled.
-However, this fails to address the most serious effects of the anti-gay lyrics in dancehall music which are on the LGBTQ+ people of Jamaica, where this music is most present.
+However, some commentators claim this fails to address the most serious effects of the anti-gay lyrics in dancehall music, which are on the LGBTQ+ people of Jamaica, where this music is most present.

+The progressive cultural critic Tavia Nyong'o argues that the criticism of homophobia in dancehall is simply an anti-black association of homophobia with blackness.
+At the same time, however, he argues that such criticism is still important to black communities, and that the international community acts as though it is not.
+To N'yongo, this represents an anti-black and anti-gay attitude that works to "erase" intersectional black LGBTQ+ identities.